saschakala/saschakala.github.io/_posts/2020-10-11-logging_in_and_authenticating_different_types_of_user_models.markdown

     end
 ```

-It seemed to work until I entered a username that wasn't in the database and ended up on a blank page because my `when` statements only account for circumstances where the username exists but the password is incorrect.
-So, I played around in `pry` and discovered
+It seemed to work until I entered a username that wasn't in the database and ended up on a blank page because my `when` statements only accounted for circumstances where the username existed but the password was incorrect.
+So, I played around in `pry`  for a while and settled on:

-After playing around in `pry` for a while this is what I settled on:

 ```
     post '/login' do